LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Chainlink-Smart-Contract/index.md

 import TOCInline from '@theme/TOCInline';

-<h2 class='lw-subtitle'>How to write, compile, and deploy a smart contract that uses Chainlink to connect your Web3 application to the internet.</h2>
+<h2 class='lw-subtitle'>How to write, compile, and deploy a smart contract that uses Chainlink to retrieve data from the internet.</h2>

 ![How to Deploy a Chainlink Smart Contract with MetaMask](/img/ethgrid.webp "How to Deploy a Chainlink Smart Contract with MetaMask")<center><small>Credit: [simplilearn.com](https://www.simplilearn.com/tutorials/blockchain-tutorial/what-is-smart-contract)</small></center>